FloorBroekgaarden/FloorBroekgaarden.github.io/_pages/gwtc5.md

   <li><strong>GW250114 with SNR = 76.9 is a gift.</strong> High-SNR events do more for science per event than many low-SNR detections combined.
 Improving detector sensitivity is genuinely the best way to advance the field, not just accumulating more marginal candidates.</li>
 </ul>

 <p>The next step is O4c, whose public alerts are already visible online.
-Word on the street suggests no binary neutron star events there either — though the story can always change once the full catalog analysis is done.
+Word on the street (and a quick look at the <a href="https://gracedb.ligo.org/superevents/public/O4/">latest alerts</a>) suggests no binary neutron star events there either — though the story can always change once the full catalog analysis is done.
 And then O5 looms on the horizon, promising another major leap in sensitivity.</p>

 <p>It's a great time to be in this field.</p>